 As mentioned in section 3, to run FEARLUS in batch mode, give the -b flag to the command line.
+If FEARLUS has been compiled with Swarm libraries configured without a GUI, then batch mode is the default.
 Any debugging output specified with the -D flag will be sent to stdout, along with standard messages that can't be optionally made to disappear showing (among other things) when each Year is started.
 You should give at least one of -D, -h, or the -R and -r flags to get some output from the model, otherwise there is little point in running it.
 If you are not giving the -D flag, then stdout should be redirected to /dev/null to discard it, particularly if you are running the process in the background (this works on both Unix and Cygwin - see below for an example command).
 Successful termination is indicated by a 0 exit status.
 More on the output options can be found in section 8.
 The -p flag should also be used to specify the model parameters for the run, and unless the run is being used to test the model, the -s flag should be given to specify an arbitrary seed (or -S with a specific seed).